kenanpengyou/bangumi-to-watch/README.md

         npm install
         grunt

-4. Back to the root of this resp.
+4. Back to the root of this repo.

     * To develop with local server (by Browsersync), use `gulp dev` or `gulp`.
     * To make a release version, use `gulp release`.